gradientspace/geometry3Sharp/README.md

 - **DMeshAABBTree**: mesh axis-aligned bounding box tree
 	- bottom-up construction using mesh topology to accelerate leaf node layer
 	- generic traversal interface
-	- Queries for NearestTriangle, (more to come)
+	- Queries for NearestTriangle, FindNearestHitTriangle (raycast), (more to come)

 - **Remesher**: edge split/flip/collapse + vtx smooth remeshing
 	- entire mesh can be constrained to lie on an IProjectionTarget (eg for reprojection onto initial surface)